Belfast School Of Theology

 YEAR TWO

-There are four compulsory modules and you would choose two of the optional modules.
+There are five compulsory modules and you would choose one of the optional modules.

 Engaging the World II: Cultures Then and Now